-Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to cross-party caucuses and independent oversight bodies
+Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 A combination of actors can provide a powerful wave of support to fight online political violence.
 This programmatic option explores the ways in which cross-party caucuses and parliamentary independent oversight bodies can foster institutionally sustainable and participatory approaches to regulating violence.